Introduction to Corporate Governance

 Stakeholder engagement

-My engagement with shareholders complements the regular interactions that our institutional investors have with Halma’s Executive Board and senior management throughout the year – primarily through meetings with our Group Chief Executive and Chief Financial Officer – and following our Full Year and Half Year results.
+Additionally, our institutional investors are in regular dialogue with members of our executive and investor relations team throughout the year, including through meetings held with our Group Chief Executive and Chief Financial Officer immediately after our Full Year and Half Year results.

 Dame Louise Makin